 Don’t get discouraged

 A career switch is natural, and people do it all the time.
+It’s not uncommon as it once was.
 But, they do it in an orderly fashion – they ask around, get educated, get some volunteering or internship experience, and then they look for a job.

 We want to be perfectly clear here: you can not expect recruiters to choose you if you have little or if you have nothing relevant to offer.
 There are people with experience, skills, and education applying for the same role as you are, and they are way ahead of you.

 So, to prevent disappointment, we encourage you to think it through.
 Take your time and see what you want to do and how you can start doing it.

 Enroll a course, ask around for internships, or volunteer if that’s an option for you.
 Whatever you do, do not jump into a career switch without giving it some thought.
 That will most probably end badly, and you will get back to your monotonous routine.